fhfuih/portfolio/content/posts/cool-cook/index.md

 interviews.
 Below are the pain points our interviewees have raised up during the interviews.

 1. They find it hard to organize the time when they need to cook several dishes at the same time.
-And this is a common case when they need to perpare for an entire meal.
+And this is a common case when they need to prepare for an entire meal.
 2. Details are more or less omitted in many tutorials, depending on how professional the authors are.
 Newbies may struggle when they are instructed to add "a proper amount of" some ingredients.
 This situation is especially common when cooking Chinese dishes.